potatoqualitee/eol-dr/checklist.md

 # In case I disappear off to Froopyland

-If you are reading this, I, like Timmy, have disappeared to Froopyland.
+If you are reading this, I, like Timmy, have disappeared to Froopyland and I miss you already.
 There's a lot here, but the first order of business is telling people.

 Contact the following friends and family directly before announcing it on Twitter.
 Open up my laptop, create a note, then copy/paste it to: